slinkity/slinkity/docs/src/docs/common-pitfalls.md

 Now, this happens:

 1. 11ty processes the template and writes it to a `public` folder nested inside the temporary build folder: `.11ty-build-<hash>/public/sitemap.xml`.
-2. Vite sees the `public` folder and copies it into your final build output directory, giving you `_site/public/sitemap.xml`.
+2. Vite sees the `public` folder and copies it into your final build output directory, giving you `_site/sitemap.xml`.
+Note that the nested `/public` directory disappears from the final build output!

 ### Resources that are passthrough-copied